Amaya González

-Amaya González Solano (born 21 December 2000) is a US-born Salvadoran footballer who plays as a midfielder for college team Colorado Buffaloes and the El Salvador national team.
+Amaya González Solano (born 21 December 2000) is a Salvadoran-American association footballer who plays as a midfielder for college team Colorado Buffaloes and the El Salvador national team.

 Early life

 González was raised in Bellflower, California.
 She is of Salvadoran descent.

 High school and college career

 González has attended the Downey High School in Downey, California and the University of Colorado in Boulder, Colorado.

 International career

 González made her senior debut for El Salvador on 8 April 2021.